Updated: April 13, 2022

 What steps do you need to take to prepare for the PPT?

-The tax takes effect on April 1st, 2022.
-The online service to register and pay will be available on that day.
-This tax will create an additional burden on businesses, so it’s important to start preparing now.
+The tax came into effect on April 1st, 2022.
+The online service to register and pay is now available.
+This tax will create an additional burden on businesses, so it’s important to be prepared.

 If you are a business that buys plastic packaging on which the tax should have already been paid, you may need to check that this is being properly accounted for to avoid the possibility of being held liable for any unpaid tax yourself.